box/box-typescript-sdk-gen/docs/collections.md

 - collectionId `string`
   - The ID of the collection.
 Example: "926489"
-- queryParams `GetCollectionItemsQueryParamsArg`
+- queryParams `GetCollectionItemsQueryParams`
   - Query parameters of getCollectionItems method
-- headers `GetCollectionItemsHeadersArg`
+- headers `GetCollectionItemsHeaders`
   - Headers of getCollectionItems method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.